mantidproject/documents/Design/ThirdpartyDependencies.md

 [Anaconda](https://repo.continuum.io/pkgs/) hosts many prebuilt packages for various combinations of compilers and operating systems.
 [Conda build](https://conda.io/projects/conda-build/en/latest/resources/commands/conda-build.html)
 is provided to enable building custom packages.

 The [meta.yaml](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#requirements-section)
-file provides a central place to define dependencies and would satisfy requirements 1-3.
+file provides a central place to define dependencies and would satisfy requirements 2-4.
 The requirements file allows builds tools such as CMake to be used.

 It is unclear how the build process would fit into current tools such as IDEs.
 The current CLI workflow is documented [here](https://github.com/mantidproject/conda-recipes/blob/master/Developer.md).

+Conda would possibly a better solution for providing just the `mantid` framework as a library for other users to import and not considering this as a solution for providing the full desktop application bundle.
+We also already have a working conda build of the framework so this is low overhead.
+This needs proper support though.

+## Summary + Questions

+After consideration I would suggest be that we adopt both options for supporting the two use cases presented.
+Both cases have different needs so there is no reason to expect one system to support both.

+Questions:

+1. Do we need to still support a build against system libraries on Linux?

+   * Would SNS need an RPM framework build for their GUIs linked to system Python?

+2. Is it sensible to consider maintaining Conan packages as suggested?

+  * Where would we store binary artifacts?
+Or just store recipes?
+  * Bintray has been considered but its price could be prohibitive.

+3. Other things not considered here?